 Treat workers well with time off

 Just because workers don’t work in an office, doesn’t mean they don’t want a vacation.
 Remote workers need a break too!
-If you have full-time remote workers, offering them paid time off is a great way to stand out from other companies.
+If you have hired full-time remote workers, offering them paid time off is a great way to stand out from other companies.
 It’s also a useful recruiting incentive, so communicate the amount you offer early on in the process.
-If you don’t have full-time workers, you might not be in a hurry to compensate them well they’re away, but do make it clear that you’ll be supportive of their (reasonable) vacation schedule and do your best to work around it.
+If you don’t hire full-time workers, you might not be in a hurry to compensate them while they’re away, but do make it clear that you’ll be supportive of their (reasonable) vacation schedule and do your best to work around it.